ustwo/engineering-blog/src/content/articles/swift-packages-with-binary-targets/index.md

 ### Merging <a name="merging"></a>

-We have both Frameworks, however, how do we create a single `XCFramework` from them?
+We have both frameworks, however, how do we create a single `XCFramework` from them?

 ```bash
 xcodebuild -create-xcframework -framework $(readlink -f "/tmp/xcf/xros.xcarchive/Products/usr/local/lib/Bookshop.framework") -framework $(readlink -f "/tmp/xcf/xrsimulator.xcarchive/Products/usr/local/lib/Bookshop.framework") -output "/tmp/xcf/Bookshop.xcframework"
 ```

-### Static vs Dynamic <a name="static_dynamic"></a>
+### Static vs dynamic <a name="static_dynamic"></a>

-If you run the last script, it will fail...this is because as it stands, the Swift Package produces a static framework, and the output is an `object` file, not a `framework`.
+If you run the last script, it will fail...this is because as it stands, the Swift package produces a static framework, and the output is an `object` file, not a `framework`.

 We can fix this by modifying the `Package.swift` to: